easegress-io/easegress/doc/pipeline_practice_guide.md

 ### Test

-Once the pipeline is created (above Administration API returns HTTP 200), any incoming Ease Monitor data send to the URL with certain method and header will be handled in pipeline and send to the kafka topic.
+Once the pipeline is created (above Administration API returns HTTP 200), any incoming Ease Monitor data sent to the URL with certain method and header will be handled in pipeline and sent to the kafka topic.
 You might send test requests by blow commands.
 The data in `~/load` file just show you an example, refer Ease Monitor document to check complete data.

 ```
 $ cat ~/load